 Not too long ago I was the leader of a finance team in a large organisation.

 One of the many challenges as a leader of any finance team was hiring new talent.
-But not just any talent or skill, I was after strong financial modeling (“FM”) skills and problem solving/lateral thinking.
+But not just any talent or skill, I was after strong financial modelling (“FM”) skills and problem solving/lateral thinking.

 My team were supporting the finance business partners in adding value to the business.
 I had been a finance partner so I had a reasonably good idea the sort of talent we needed and we didn’t have a lot of it